algosup/2023-2024-project-2-x86-retrogaming-team-6/QA Documents/TestPLan.md

   For safety, we will do backups before every update that we are planning to do.
 In case of an inconvenient event, all the data will remain stored.

-  2. New features testing.
+  2. New features testing and backwards compatibility.

   If an updates occures, we will take note of any changes that will be made and test them manually as was done for the maze and every previous features.

-V. (Potential) Update testing
+We have to make sure that the existing files will still work even with new features added, so we'll test every features, even old ones, that wil be impacted by the uptade.

+VI Documentation and test reporting requirements.

+ 1. Documentation.

+   1.1 Test plan.

+   This document shows the testing strategy, the objectives and how the tests will be made.

+  1.2 Traceability table.

+   This table will show every modification done, every found test, made by whom, when and how.
+It will also give the current version.

+ 2. Test reporting requirements.

+   The test reports must include a summary of how the test was done, the results of those said test, and if issues got detected.
+   For each made test, the steps and results should reported, with screen shots if necessary.
+   All the found bugs will be listed, their severity will be specified, as well as their status and every steps to remake them.
+   The traceability table will be updated in accordance to the test report.

+   Reports will be made after each done test.
+It will contain every results with the bugs, what bugs got detected and their state (if they are corrected or not yet) and their severity.

 VI.
 Documentation and test reporting requirements
 VII.
 Testing schedule (dates)
 VIII.
 Testing tools (environement)(hardware, software, flaws tracking app/device)